-$K{BIA}$ = the capital charge under the Basic Indicator Approach.
+K{BIA} = the capital charge under the Basic Indicator Approach.

-GI = annual gross income, where positive, over the previous three years a = 15% set by the Committee, relating the industry-wide level of required capital to the industry-wide level of the indicator.
+${\bf GI}$ = annual gross income, where positive, over the previous three years α = 15% set by the Committee, relating the industry-wide level of required capital to the industry-wide level of the indicator.

-$\mathbf{n}$ = number of the previous three years for which gross income is positive.
+\mathbf{n} = number of the previous three years for which gross income is positive.

 8.4 The Basel Committee has defined gross income as net interest income and has allowed each relevant national supervisor to define gross income in accordance with the prevailing accounting practices.
-Accordingly, gross income has been defined as follows by the Reserve Bank of India in the draft guidelines issued for implementation of the new capital adequacy framework.
+Accordingly, gross income will be computed for this purpose as defined by the Reserve Bank of India for implementation of the new capital adequacy framework.